elastiflow/ElastiFlow-Tools/elasticsearch/README.md

 Requirements:
 ----------------
-One Ubuntu Server version 22 or 23
+One Ubuntu Server version 22 or 23 - fresh install

 Instructions:
 ----------------